tholeb/react_gsap/README.md

 # react_gsap

-A react website using GSAP for parallax and scrolling video (like Apple's AirPods)
+An unfinished react app using GSAP API for parallax and scrolling video (like Apple's AirPods)